-Most people enjoy corned beef with cabbage, and when you cook the corned beef sous vide you will experience a taste that really has to be tried to be believed.
-You can get good results with cooking corned beef and cabbage by using conventional cooking methods, but sous vide really does take it to a new level.
+When you use a sous vide to cook corned beef, you are truly are entering flavor town.
+You can get good results with cooking corned beef and cabbage by using conventional cooking methods, but the sous vide takes it to the next level.

 By using this recipe and cooking method, your corned beef will be a lot juicier and tender than you will ever get from conventional cooking methods.
-The flavor will astound you and your family or dinner guests, and they will believe that you are an expert chef.
+The flavor will astound you and your family or dinner guests, and they will beg you for the recipe! (but we don’t reveal secrets)

 Sous Vide Corned Beef Cooking Times and Temperature

-You will need to decide whether you want your corned beef to be really juicy or a little bit drier.
+You do have the ability to decide how dry or juicy you want the corned beef to be.
 Either way the corned beef will taste fantastic.
 If you cook your food at 135°F (57°C) then the corned beef will be very juicy, but if you prefer it a little drier then you can go for a cooking temperature of 145°F (63°C).

-Cooking perfect corned beef is a fairly slow process, and you need to be prepared to cook for at least 24 hours and up to 48 hours.
-To understand the different results with these times please see our article about suvee cooking times.
+Cooking perfect corned beef is a fairly slow process, and you need to be prepared to cook it for at least 24 hours and up to 48 hours.
+To understand the different results with these times please see our article about sous vide cooking times here Sous Vide Cooking Times And Temperature Are Important.

 Ingredients